aaronpowell/FSharp.CosmosDb/README.md

   - Quick fix provided with list of defined parameters (if any)
 - Detection of supplied but unused parameters
   - Quick fix provided with list of declared parameters
+- Detection of missing `@` for parameter name
+  - Quick fix provided to add it in

 ## Analyzer Usage